 Most people reach their peak bone mass by their early 20s.
 Then bone density declines every year after that.
 However, there are some risk factors which can accelerate the process of bone loss or make it more likely.
 Some of these risk factors can’t be changed, but some are lifestyle choices.
 Remember, the more bone mass you have accumulated when you’re young and the slower you lose it, the lower your risk of osteoporosis.

-Women tend to be more at risk of osteoporosis than men, with a relatively rapid loss of BMD in the first 5 to 7 years after menopause.
+Women tend to be more at risk of osteoporosis than men, with a relatively rapid loss of bone mineral density (BMD) in the first 5 to 7 years after menopause.
 Women who have had a hysterectomy before normal menopause also have an increased risk.

 Some medical conditions and medicines predispose people to secondary osteoporosis.
 These include:

+Osteoporosis is a ‘silent’ medical condition — there are no symptoms or pain until there is a fracture.
 You should aim to prevent osteoporosis by modifying your lifestyle while you are still young.
 Bones stop growing in the early 20s, but continued calcium intake and a healthy lifestyle are important to maintain bone mass.

 Bone calcium loss increases markedly from about 50 years onwards, although lifestyle and adequate calcium intake helps reduce the loss.
 For these reasons you should stop smoking, avoid excessive alcohol, undertake weight-bearing exercise, and ensure that your diet contains enough calcium.